MattyGWS/HorizonXI-Linux-Installation/README.md

 **Discover** - This is just an app store, it's already installed, think of it like windows' store app.

-**ProtonUp-qt** - This needs to be installed, go to the discover app and search for it, install it.
-This software just allows you to add proton-ge to steam (a community version of proton, the compatibility software that lets you run windows software on linux, dont worry if this sounds confusing you don't need to know much about it).

 **Kate** - Already installed, this is the notepad of your linux desktop.

 **Dolphin** - This is just the folder/file explorer like on windows, it has a name for some reason and that name is dolphin.